bitmark-inc/feral-file-docs/docs/artist-collector-rights-of-artwork/en.md

 **Loan or lease the work.** You may grant others the temporary right to display the work.

 **Resell or transfer the work.** You are entitled to transfer your rights to the work to another collector or entity.
-Keep in mind that if you resell or otherwise receive compensation for the transfer (or loss) of the work, {{revenue_setting}}
+Keep in mind that if you resell or otherwise receive compensation for the transfer (or loss) of the work, {{revenue_setting}} of the amount you receive.

 **Remain anonymous.** While all sales are recorded publicly, you can use an alias to keep your collection private.